marinaishere/InformationRetrieval/README.md

 ## VERSATILE LUCENE INDEX READER

 Creates an index reader with several options.
+The code can be viewed in the IndexesReader.java file.
 The first one is mandatory and only one of the others is possible:

 ```-index indexfile``` (indexfile is the folder where the index is located)